Mendel Balberyszski on the refugee situation in Vilnius, 1939

 1z”l is an acronym of zikhronó liv’rakhá – זיכרונו לברכה, which means “may his memory be a blessing.”
 In Judaism, this acronym is traditionally added to the name of a deceased person.

-In the first months of the war in 1939, thanks to the new fugitive community, Vilnius became the site of a new Jewish Renaissance, which was able to build on the existing infrastructure.
+During the first months of the war in 1939, Vilnius became the site of a new Jewish renaissance thanks to the new refugee community, which was able to build on the already existing infrastructures, according to Mendel Balberyszski (1894-1966), the refugee-homecomer.

-During the interwar period, Mendel Balberyszski (1894-1966) was an editor of the Yiddish newspaper Der Tog (The Day) in his home town of Vilnius.
-He left Vilnius and became a member of the Polish Jewish Folk Party to fight for cultural autonomy for Polish Jewry.
-In 1925 Balberyszski founded the Association of Jewish Craftsmen and Small Entrepreneurs in Łódź and became the president of the largest Jewish aid organization Noten Lekhem.
-In 1939 he became the leader of the Polish Democratic Party, one of the three most important political parties in interwar Poland.
-In the first days of September 1939, he and his family decided to flee from the German Wehrmacht to Vilnius.
+Balberyszski was born in Vilnius but had been living in Łódź for over a decade at the outbreak of the Second World War.
+In the interwar period, Balberyszski was an editor of the Yiddish newspaper Der Tog (The Day) in Vilnius.
+He became a member of the Polish Jewish Folkspartey (People’s Party) and, as part of it, fought for cultural autonomy for Polish Jewry.
+In 1925, Balberyszski founded the Association of Jewish Craftsmen and Small Entrepreneurs in Łódź and became the president of the largest Jewish aid organization Noten Lekhem (Bread Giver).
+In 1939, he became the leader of the Polish Democratic Party, one of the three most important political parties in interwar Poland.
+In the first days of September 1939, he decided to flee from the German Wehrmacht to Vilnius.
+He arrived in Vilnius on 29 September 1939.
+His memoir Shtarker fun ayzn : Iberlebungen in der Hitler-tkufe (“Stronger than Iron, Surviving in Hitlers era”), this text being among them, was published in 1967.

 Mendel Balberyszski, Shtarker fun ayzn : Iberlebungen in der Hitler-tkufe, Vol. 1 (Tel Aviv: HaMenorah, 1967), pp. 70–73.